krlawrence/graph/README.md

 ## Releases and change history

-The most recent changes and additions are now being tracked in the [change history](https://github.com/krlawrence/graph/blob/main/ChangeHistory.md) file.
+The most recent changes and additions are tracked in the [change history](https://github.com/krlawrence/graph/blob/main/ChangeHistory.md) file.

 **A Special note about releases**

-Starting with revision 274 (Dec 24 2017), all of the output files (XML, EPUB, MOBI, HTML and PDF) will now be stored using Git releases.
+Starting with revision 274 (Dec 24th 2017), all of the output files (XML, EPUB, MOBI, HTML and PDF) will now be stored using Git releases.
 Going forward, this should reduce the amount of disk space required for people who create forks of this project.
 The release notes and downloadable materials are located [here](https://github.com/krlawrence/graph/releases).

-NOTE: In order to prune the unwanted files from the project the commit history for the output files had to be removed as part of making the v274 release.
-If you had previously cloned or forked this project please create a new clone or fork.
-Sorry for the inconvenience but this will get you back approximately 60% (27+ mb) of the disk space that was being taken up and will help anyone else making a clone.

 Details of how to build the various output formats from the Asciidoc source are contained in the README.md under the *book* folder.